ajaaliconsulting/fullstack_test/README.md

 1. Your repository must include the AWS CDK stack that's used to deploy any AWS resources used.
 1. The User interface must replicate the figma design provided.

-Please provide the link once you've completed for your profile to be reviewd.
+Please provide the link to your answer once you've completed it, your profile will not be reviewed without this.

 Best of luck!.